sBuiltaJr/imageGenSD/ROADMAP.md

 # Version 0.2.0
 - Note: The features in this version were paused due to implementation issues.
-- Allow user-provided paths to be supplied for config files and other setings.
+- Allow user-provided paths to be supplied for config files and other settings.
-- Create command permissions (like a owner who can run `/flush`).

 # Version 0.1.5
 - Note: The features in this version were paused due to implementation issues.